SouvikAnalysis/Kharcha/product-bible/09_KHARCHA_DESIGN_SYSTEM.md

 Not a spreadsheet.

+Not a financial advisor.

+Kharcha educates, guides, and encourages.

+It never judges.

 ---

-# Design Principles
+# Core Design Principles

-## 1. Clarity Over Decoration
+## 1. Simplicity First

-Users should immediately understand what matters.

-Avoid unnecessary graphics and visual clutter.
+Remove anything that doesn't help the user.

+Every screen should have one clear purpose.

 ---

 ## 2. Every Rupee Matters

-Financial information should always be clear and accurate.

-Amounts must always have the highest visual priority.
+Financial information always receives the highest visual priority.

+Money should never be hidden behind unnecessary design.

 ---

 ## 3. Progressive Disclosure

-Show only what the user needs right now.
+Show users only what they need today.

-Advanced information appears only when requested.
+Advanced information appears naturally as users grow.

 ---

 ## 4. One Primary Action

-Each screen should have one obvious primary action.
+Each screen should guide users toward one important action.

-Example:
+Examples

 Home → Add Expense

-Insights → Understand Spending
+Insights → Learn

-Budget → Review Budget
+Budget → Review

+Money Story → Reflect

 ---

-## 5. Immediate Feedback
+## 5. Instant Feedback

-Every action should receive instant confirmation.
+Every action deserves immediate visual confirmation.

 Examples